Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: From bilinear maps to commutative rings and algebras

-We next prove the main result of this subsection. \begin{proof}[Proof of Theorem \ref{maxringdefinable}] First observe that $\End(N)$ is $\L$-module-finite, because $N^m$ is a Noetherian module and $\End(N)$ embeds as a $\L$-module into $N^m$, by Remark \ref{r: Ends_are_tuples}.
-By the same reason both $R(f)$ and $Z(\Sym(f))$ are $\Lambda$-module-finite as well.
+\begin{proof}[Proof of Theorem \ref{maxringdefinable}] First observe that $\End(N)$ is finitely generated as a $\L$-module, because $N^m$ is a Noetherian module and $\End(N)$ embeds as a $\L$-module into $N^m$, by Remark \ref{r: Ends_are_tuples}.
+By the same reason both $R(f)$ and $Z(\Sym(f))$ are finitely generated as $\Lambda$-modules.

 Denote $F=(N,M;f,\La)$.
 We proceed to prove that $(Z(\Sym(f));\Lal)$ is e-interpretable in $F$.
 By the previous Remark \ref{r: F_1}, it suffices to show that $(Z(\Sym(f));\Lal)$ is e-interpretable in $F_1$ for some generating set $S_N=\{a_1, \dots, a_n\}$ of $N$.